 Hvar’s third ferry port is Star Grad which sits at the top of a cove in the northwest of the island.
 Stari Grad means ‘’old town’’ and this is one of the oldest towns on the island, indeed in the whole region.
 The Greeks colonized it in the 4th Century BC and you will still see references to Faros, the place the Greeks departed from to reach Hvar Island.

 If you want a place to relax but still have good facilities for holidaymakers, Stari Grad is a place to investigate closely.
-Most of the restaurants and bars are in the harbor and marina district.
+Most of the cafes, bars, restaurants, shops, and ice cream shops are in the harbor and marina district.
 The nighttime atmosphere tends to be very pleasant and fairly quiet.

 The beach is nearby but it is a concrete surface although sunbathers still seem to use it in numbers.
 There are more traditional beaches around the headland that have a backdrop of pine-forested slopes.